AI call center: How to transform customer service

 What is an AI call center?

-An AI call center is a customer service operation that uses AI technologies to enhance customer experiences, boost agent efficiency, and drive continuous improvements using data-derived insights.
-Recent advances in generative AI have unlocked new use cases for call center operations.
+An AI call center is a customer service operation that uses artificial intelligence to enhance customer experiences, boost agent efficiency, and drive continuous improvements using data-derived insights.
+It's a response to a real problem: traditional call centers rely heavily on human agents, leading to burnout and turnover rates that make scaling nearly impossible.

 • Machine learning (ML): Enables systems to learn from data and improve their performance over time without explicit programming